Team

 Aillette Mulet Sierra

 Aillette is a Research Technician in Dr. Adetola Adesida Laboratory, Surgery Department, University of Alberta.
 She has a MSc degree in Biochemistry and twenty years of experience in Translational Research.
 Her background knowledge areas include Molecular Immunology, Biochemistry, Cell Biology and Molecular Biology.
 Since 2010, She has been working in developing cell-based tissue engineering strategies to facilitate repair or regeneration of musculoskeletal tissues in collaboration with orthopedic surgeons at Dr. Adesida Laboratory.
-She is involved in different research projects and in the training of graduated and undergraduate students.
+She is involved in different research projects and in the training of graduate and undergraduate students.
 Also, she has been responsible for all the administrative work related with the laboratory day to day operation.

 Melanie Kunze